DarienLibrary/website_content/content/_finished/photo_policy/photo-policy.md

 <br />

 ### Media Waiver Form
-If we will be photographing or filming a child, we will ask the guardian to sign the Media Waiver Form.
-[Download the form](https://dar.to/2E7TMeD "Download Media Waiver Form") and fill it out ahead of time.
+If we will be photographing or filming a child, we will ask the guardian to sign the [Media Waiver Form](https://dar.to/2E7TMeD "Download Media Waiver Form").
 <br />
 <br />